 How to play

-Two boards are given for this game, the one below is used to practice the 24 hour clock time.
-For the 24 hour clock time the players need to match the clock they land on with the 24 hour clock time on the grid.
+Two boards are includes for this game, and one is used to practice the 24 hour clock time.
+For the 24 hour clock time, the players need to match the clock they land on with the 24 hour clock time on the grid.

 Game 2 – Bingo

 You can play this game as a bingo game with the whole class or group.
 Use the board below for the bingo games.
 Each player/pair/team needs to have the board (you can print in black and white one or laminate more boards).
 I have laminated 25 of them because I use them in single-player/student activities as well.

 The players are asked to mark/hide with black color any 6 of their tiles one in each row. (this will make each card different).
 The teacher or one of the students in the group rolls the dice.
 They move on the board along the clocks and show the one they landed on.
 I do this on the smartboard or on my shared screen or they do it in their groups.
 They tell the time and the students that have it mark it with a different color than black.
 The first player to mark a whole row or column wins.

 There are two boards for the bingo game as well, one simple and one with AM, PM for the 24 hour clock time.

 Find the free pdfs to print below (The simple 12 hour clock board for each game )

 - 4 game boards 2 for each game, two for the 12 hour clock and 2 with AM PM for the 24 hour clock.